cjdbarlow/Part-One/antiarrhythmics.md

 * Extent of block depends on the heart rate, membrane potential, and the subclass of drug
 * Sodium channel blockade **increases pacing threshold** and **defibrillation energy requirement**

+###Class Ia
+* Class Ia drugs have mixed properties of Ib and Ic, and also have Class III effects
+* As they **prolong the AV conduction** and **prolong the action potential** they **increase both QRS duration and the QT interval**
+* Examples include **procainamide**

+**Pro-arrhythmic effects** may result because AV nodal conduction may be increased, so despite decreased atrial activity increased ventricular conductance results in a potentially fatal shortening of diastolic time

+CLASS I A GRAPH

 ###Class Ib
 * Class Ib drugs bind to open sodium channel, and will **associate and dissociate** from a sodium channel **in the course of a normal beat**
 * Tachyarrhythmias are prevented because dissociation occurs too slowly for a further action potential to be generated